YuZhang-UNSAT/YuZhang-UNSAT.github.io/_pages/about.md

   - /about.html
 ---

-I am now a 3rd-year graduate student in the College of Civil Engineering at Hunan University, supervised by Prof. Chao Zhang.
+I am now a 3rd-year graduate student in the Department of Civil Engineering at Hunan University, supervised by Prof. Chao Zhang.
 I joined Prof. Zhang’s UNSAT lab in 2022 as a 3-rd year undergraduate student.

+My passion lies in advancing the intelligent driving of shield machines for tunneling engineering.
+I integrate unsaturated soil mechanics, machine learning, and multibody dynamics to investigate posture evolution and dynamic control of shield/underground tunneling robots in deformable media.

 In the UNSAT lab, I belong to a four-member group focusing on phase transition for water in unsaturated soil.
 I worked closely with the other three members.
 In addition to my research regarding adsorption and evaporation for soil water, I deeply participate in the research of the other three members, e.g., heterogeneous ice nucleation of salt solution in porous media,  the physical origin of freezing point depression of water in millimeter-sized pores, desiccation cracking in porous media, clay pore structure evolution via small-angle neutron scattering and small-angle scattering X-ray scattering, etc.